admin-shell/aasx-server/README.md

 AASX Server - based on code of AASX Package Explorer

+Use aasxserverwindows for windows desktop

+Start AasxServerWindows.exe with switch --help to see switches

+Use aasxservercore for other platforms

 Please install .NET Core Preview 3

 https://dotnet.microsoft.com/download/dotnet-core/3.0
   Runtime 3.0.0-preview3-27503-5

-Start AasxServer.exe with switch --help to see switches
+Start "dotnet AasxServerCore.dll" with switch --help to see switches

 Server loads all .AASX files in the execution directory